Editor’s Note: Changes made on December 7, 2017

 Not all designers will include the specific terminology “mobile-first design” on their websites, but look out for buzzwords like “mobile responsive,” “mobile friendly,” and “mobile experience.”
 For most business websites, a mobile-first approach will result in a responsive website that automatically resizes to fit any screen, so any of these word combinations is a positive sign.

 A content management system (CMS) is a software you use to update a website after a design goes live.
-You want to hire a designer who works with at least one CMS platform so you can control over your website after its launch.
+You want to hire a designer who works with at least one CMS platform so you can have control over your website after its launch.
 Otherwise, you might have to call the designer every time you want to make a change!

 Modern CMS software makes it easy to add, modify, and remove content from your website.
 Look for designers whose service descriptions mention any of these three CMS platforms: